 - Location: Wainuenue Avenue, one mile north of Rainbow Falls in Hilo

-Further up the Wailuku River from Rainbow Falls is Rainbow Falls’ lesser-known brother.
-Pe’epe’e Falls is not as accessible, and the viewpoint to see it overlooks the boiling pots, a series of hollowed-out lava pools below the falls.
+Further up the Wailuku River from Rainbow Falls is Pe’epe’e Falls (or Peepee Falls), which offers a rugged waterfall experience.
+Pe’epe’e Falls is not as accessible, and the viewpoint overlooks the Boiling Pots, a series of hollowed-out lava pools below the falls.

-During heavy rainfall, this area is hazardous as raging water “boils” in the pools, giving it its name.
-Don’t be tempted to swim here, as flash floods can happen at any time, making the river treacherous.
+This area is hazardous during heavy rainfall as raging water “boils” in the pools, giving it its name.
+Stay away from swimming here, as flash floods can happen at any time, making the river treacherous.

 - Location: Waipio Road to Waipi’o Valley

-A better way of viewing Hi’ilawe Falls is through a helicopter tour, a horseback excursion, or an organized tour.
-The flow over these falls is not as heavy as it once was due to part of Lalakea Stream above the falls being partially dammed for irrigation.
+A helicopter tour, horseback excursion, or an organized tour is a better way of viewing Hi’ilawe Falls.
+The flow over these falls is lighter than it once was due to part of the Lalakea Stream above the falls being partially dammed for irrigation.